0xcadams/fetcher-framework/README.md

 ## Getting Started

+Before going any further, take a look at the most integral class in this library: [CachingFetcher](src/main/java/com/lieuu/fetcher/CachingFetcher.java).
+This serves as the backbone for most in-memory caching Fetcher implementations.

 Many times with Java projects, developers end up creating numerous static variables for each class, which ends up making application initialization take considerably longer.
 Lazy-loaded singletons are a common practice, and the typical [initialization-on-demand holder](https://en.wikipedia.org/wiki/Initialization-on-demand_holder_idiom) is too verbose for the simple goal it is accomplishing.
 It can also cause memory issues, since the singleton will not be garbage collected after instantiation.
 This is a dangerous practice in applications where memory is limited.

 The common practice is: